AdityaBheke/Superhero-Hunter/README.md

 - This app is made using only Html, Css and Javascript.
 - Crypto.js(MD5) is used via CDN link to generate 'Hash'.
 Which is used in API calling.
-- All pages are responsive to Desktop, Tablet and Mobile view.

 ### Home Page
 - Home page contains navbar.
 Inside navbar there is App Name/Logo (i.e. Super Hunter).
 And on the right side of navbar there is one button which is used to navigate to 'Favourites' page.